Eurimbula, Queensland: Education

 There are no schools in Eurimbula.
-The nearest government primary schools are in neighbouring Agnes Water and Bororen.
-The nearest government secondary schools are in Tannum Sands and Rosedale; there is a private secondary school in Agnes Water.
+The nearest government primary schools are Agnes Water State School in neighbouring Agnes Water to the east and Bororen State School in neighbouring Bororen to the south-west.
+The nearest government secondary schools are Tannum Sands State High School in Tannum Sands to the north-west and Rosedale State School in Rosedale to the south.
+There are also private primary and secondary schools in Agnes Water.